Colourful Africa

 100cm x 100cm

-Amboseli is home to great herds of elephants each led and defended by a matriarch, Using a palette knife for a bold effect against the backdrop of Kilimanjaro, far off in Tanzania.
-The snows lessen by the year.
+Amboseli is home to great herds of elephants that roam freely around the Mount Kilimanjaro into Tanzania led and defended by a matriarch.
+Using a palette knife for a bold effect against the dark blue backdrop.
+The snows are melting year by year.

 Kilimanjaro Snows